-For design purposes, you must estimate the CBR before you begin construction.
+For design purposes, you must establish the CBR before you begin construction.
 You should notify us in advance of site tests to establish the subgrade strength and give us the opportunity to be present at such tests.
-You should provide the highway authority with copies of all test results.
+You should provide the County Council with copies of all test results.

-You should use soil-classification tests to give the types of soil an 'Equilibrium CBR' based on material type, using table below unless we agree otherwise.
+You should use soil-classification tests to give the types of soil and 'Equilibrium CBR' based on material type, using the table below unless we agree otherwise.
+That is the soil strength when the material is neither gaining or losing moisture (equilibrium moisture content (EMC)).

 Type of soil Plasticity index Equilibrium CBR%

 Heavy clay 50 or greater Less than 2

 Heavy clay 40 to 49 2

 Heavy clay 30 to 39 2

 Silty clay 20 to 29 3

 Sandy clay 10 to 19 4

 Silt Less than 10 1

 Sand (poorly graded) Non-plastic 20

 Sand (well graded) Non-plastic 40

 Gravel (poorly graded) Non-plastic 40

-Sandy gravel (well graded) Non-plastic 60